-Why is ballet the best type of Dance for children to begin learning?
+Why ballet is the best type of Dance for children to begin learning?

 It teaches kids how to point their toes in a way that looks nice to the eye, use their arms gracefully whilst building strength, develop flexibility, increase balance and strengthen their core muscles which are useful in the practice of all other types of dancing.

 My child wants to learn hip hop or tap and not ballet, is this ok?

 But if dance becomes more than just a hobby, and your child wants to improve even in their preferred style of dance, they should be doing ballet lessons to build a strong foundation of technique, strength, and flexibility to enhance their dancing in that style.

 What age is best to start dance lessons?

-It should also be said that your child should be able to use the toilet with little assistance, have a good attention span, be able to follow a series of instructions and be confident enough to be without their carer for at least an hour of time.
+It should also be said that your child should be able to use the toilet with little assistance, (unless it is a grown-up and me class) have a good attention span, be able to follow a series of instructions and be confident enough to be without their carer for at least an hour of time.

 How much should kids dance lessons cost?

-Your school will probably have a set uniform but generally, you will want to try a class before you commit to paying for lessons or a uniform.
+Your school will probably have a set uniform but you will want to try a class before you commit to paying for lessons or a uniform.

 FOR A FIRST BALLET, JAZZ, ACRO DANCE, TAP or SIMILAR LESSON

-- Leggings and a singlet top or t’shirt.
+- Leggings and a singlet top or t-shirt.

-- Shorts or bike shorts and a singlet top or t’shirt.
+- Shorts or bike shorts and a singlet top or t-shirt.